msp1974/homeassistant-jlrincontrol/README.md

 This repository contains a Home Assistant integration for the Jaguar Landrover InControl system, allowing visibility of key vehicle information and control of enabled services.

-Due to changes in Home Assistant, this integration requires a minimum of HA0.115.0.
+Due to changes in Home Assistant, this integration requires a minimum of HA v2022.10.

-### BREAKING CHANGE IN VERSION v2.2.2
-JLR has updated their api to split status information into 'core status' and 'ev status'.
-The All Info sensor has been updated to reflect this.
-This means that if you have used any of this attribute data from the All Info sensor, in a template sensor, script or automation etc, you will need to update them.

 # Functionality